sykoravojtech/BioVis_food/README.md

 # Questions
 - Which combination of ingredients are most prevalent in each cuisine?
 - Graph analysis of the similarity of cuisines based on their similar ingredients.
+Amal
 - Which cuisine requires the most __ on average?
   - ingredients
   - steps